CANDELbio/mantis-viewer/images.md

 From the Image Controls you can toggle the presence of a legend on the image that indicates which markers are currently visible and the channels they are selected for.
 Once [segmentation data]({% link segmentation.md %}) has been loaded, the Image Controls can also be used to adjust segmentation visualization settings.

-## Regions of Interest and Populations
+# Regions of Interest and Populations

 You can select regions of interest on the image or [populations of segments]({% link populations.md %}) (once [segmentation data]({% link segmentation.md %}) has been loaded) by pressing Alt or Command/Windows and holding the left mouse button and outlining the region on the image.
+You can read more about populations in the [Populations page]({% link populations.md %})